seanTsmith/tequila/README.md

 #### To do now
 - Attribute validation
+- Make validation for model in conjunction with attributes - extend current validation to code and rule based

 #### To do later
+- set up automated client / server tests automated with node.js + phantom.js
+- rewrite test fixture using library / interface
 - Finish Login in interface sample can use the attribute exception handling now
 - new methods for Models:
     - getModelName() - Primary description for model example